Holographic Renyi entropies from hyperbolic black holes with scalar hair: Holographic R e nyi entropies from hyperbolic AdS black holes

-The black holes corresponding to special cases of supergravities are\footnote{Unlike the AdS$_4$ cases with the four U(1) gauge fields, there are three U(1) gauge fields in AdS$_5$ in STU supergravities \cite{Cvetic:1999xp}, and thus we have three U(1) charges here.}: \begin{itemize} \item 1-charge black hole ($\alpha=4/\sqrt{6}$)\\ We find the free energy when $\alpha=4/\sqrt{6}$ in AdS$_5$ is exactly the same as the one when $\alpha=\sqrt{3}$ in AdS$_4$.
+The R\'{e}nyi entropies as a function of $n$ for different values $\alpha$ are plotted in figure~\ref{fig:ads5-renyi}.
+The black holes corresponding to special cases of supergravity are:\footnote{Unlike the AdS$_4$ cases with the four U(1) gauge fields, there are three U(1) gauge fields in AdS$_5$ in STU supergravity \cite{Cvetic:1999xp}, and thus we have three U(1) charges here.} \begin{itemize} \item 1-charge black hole ($\alpha=4/\sqrt{6}$)\\ We find the free energy when $\alpha=4/\sqrt{6}$ in AdS$_5$ is exactly the same as the one when $\alpha=\sqrt{3}$ in AdS$_4$.
 The results are

 \item 2-charge black hole ($\alpha=2/\sqrt{6}$)\\ This solution corresponds to the same system with the $1$-charge black hole~\eqref{eq:ads5-Sn-sqrt}. \item 3-charge black hole ($\alpha=0$)\\ The scalar hair vanishes, and we obtain the SAdS$_5$ black hole with the free energy